pauldotyu/contoso-air/README.md

 A sample airline booking application used for demos and learning purposes.

 This repository is a revived and modernized version of the previously archived [microsoft/ContosoAir](https://github.com/microsoft/ContosoAir) demo project.
 This version has been updated with current technology standards including Node.js 22, Azure CosmosDB with MongoDB API 7.0, and modern authentication via Azure Managed Identity.
-While maintaining its original purpose, the codebase now features a completely refreshed infrastructure.
+While maintaining its original purpose, the codebase now features a completely refreshed infrastructure and UI.

 To get started, follow the setup instructions below, which will guide you through configuring the necessary Azure resources and running the application locally.

 ## Prerequisites

 - Node.js 22.0.0 or later
 - Azure CLI
-- POSX-compliant shell (i.e., bash or zsh)
+- POSIX-compliant shell (bash or zsh)

 ## Getting Started

-Create an Azure CosmosDB account and export the account name and access key as environment variables:
+Provision the required Azure resources and export environment variables for the app to use.
+If you run the web app locally without an Azure managed identity attached, bookings will run in demo mode (in‑memory) — that’s expected.

 ```bash
 # create random resource identifier